Calling it even

 When we look at life through a transactional lens (what can you do for me) instead of a transformational lens (what can I do for you), we’re always left wanting more.

 “I don’t know how close I was to walking away; I just know I wasn’t right.
 We talk a lot about being transformational all the time, but I was really far from that.
-It [football] became transactional.”
+It [Football] became transactional.”

 Those words cut deep as I recalled difficult seasons of my Extension career — days I let the transactional aspect of working overtake the transformational aspect of doing Extension work.